Best Long-Term Investments – Build Wealth & Retire Early

 3. Stock Funds

-If you do not want to spend time researching individual companies, then you should consider stock funds as your long-term investment security.
+If you do not want to spend time researching individual company's, then you should consider stock funds as your long-term investment security.

 Most stock funds own hundreds of different equities, often specializing in a specific category.
 For instance, one stock find might only invest in the tech sector, such as the Vanguard Information Technology ETF.